Last Updated on February 12, 2024 by Louise Carter

-There are many reasons why canine company can be soothing overnight, especially if you sleep alone.
-Dogs offer security and protection, while canine body heat makes them akin to living hot water bottles.
+There are many reasons why dogs make good overnight company, especially if you sleep alone.
+Dogs offer security and protection, while canine body heat is like a hot water bottle on a cold day.

 However, the journal Anthrozoös stated that sleeping with dogs can adversely affect sleep quality.
-For some people, this is a risk worth taking as they consider the benefits to outweigh the risks.
+This risk is worth taking for people who feel the benefits outweigh the drawbacks.

-If you already have a dog, your decision has likely been made about where the animal sleeps.
+If you already have a dog, your decision about where it sleeps has likely been made.
 However, you can train a dog out of sleeping on the bed if it’s disturbing you.

 Why Is It Bad to Sleep with Your Dog?

-Despite all the positivity that arises from sharing your bed with a beloved dog, this practice also has risks.
-In many respects, the dangers of sleeping with dogs outweigh the benefits.
+Despite the positive aspects of sharing a bed with a dog, this practice also has disadvantages.
+In many respects, the risks outweigh the benefits.

 If you’re wondering why sleeping with your dog is bad, the answer is more complex than blanket statements like “dogs carry fleas,” although this is a concern.

-Let’s review why your dog should enjoy its own independent place to sleep:
+Let’s review why a dog should enjoy its independent place to sleep:

 1/ Broken Sleep

-Dogs may sleep a lot, but canine dozing habits differ from humans.
-Your dog will often sleep lightly, remaining alert to any potential threat.
+Dogs may sleep a lot, but their resting habits differ from those of humans.
+Your dog will often sleep lightly, remaining alert to potential threats.

-That may offer a measure of protection and comfort, but it’s also a potential disturbance.
-If your dog hears any noise outside, including passing traffic, it may shift position, bark, or otherwise try to alert you, which could happen multiple times in a night.
+If your dog hears any noise outside, including passing traffic, it may shift position, bark, or otherwise try to alert you, which could happen several times at night.

 2/ Damaging Relationship with a Partner

-Not everybody is a dog lover.
-The wisdom of dating a canine agnostic if you have dogs is a debate for another website, but sleeping arrangements can be particularly problematic in such a scenario.
+Not everyone is a dog lover.
+The wisdom of dating a canine agnostic, if you have dogs, is a debate for another website, but sleeping arrangements can be problematic.

 Sleeping with a dog can also disturb sleep.
 You may be OK with this, but will a partner say the same?
-The presence of a dog on the bed could spark arguments and disagreements among couples.
+A dog on the bed could spark arguments and disagreements among couples.

-No matter how much time you spend washing and grooming a dog, the animal will always find a new way to get dirty.
-That’s just par for the course with canines.
-You may not mind this in your daily life, but think about the impact it could have on your bed linen.
+No matter how much time you spend washing and grooming a dog, it’ll always find a way to get dirty.
+You may not mind this in your daily life, but consider the impact on your bed linen.

 At best, dogs will leave a trail of muddy paw prints on your sheets and pillow.
-At worst, they could leave urine or feces behind them.
-That’s not besmirching the way you care for your dogs – it’s just the way things are with furry animals.
+At worst, they could leave urine or feces behind.

-Of course, none of this mentions the fact that dogs shed too.
-If you have a breed that loses fur at a high rate, you’ll be cleaning up after it near-constantly.
+Of course, dogs also shed fur.
+If you have a breed that loses fur quickly, you’ll clean up near-constantly.

-Loose fur can be dangerous if you, or anybody that sleeps in your bed, has an allergy to dogs.
-This allergy is triggered by dander, which are dead skin cells that will be left on your bed linen by your pet.
+Loose fur can be harmful if you, or anybody in your bed, has an allergy.
+This allergy is triggered by dander, which are dead skin cells that will be left on bed linen by your pet.

-According to Current Allergy and Asthma Reports, there’s no evidence to support claims that ‘exposure therapy’ strengthens the immune system against a dog allergy.
+According to Current Allergy and Asthma Reports, no evidence supports the claim that ‘exposure therapy’ strengthens the immune system against a dog allergy.

 Sleeping surrounded by dander could trigger an allergic reaction overnight.

 A popular idiom often attributed to Benjamin Franklin claims that “if you lie down with dogs, you get up with fleas.”
-This is arguably true, not to mention the risk of roundworms, hookworms, tapeworms, mites, and ticks.
+This is true, not to mention roundworms, hookworms, tapeworms, mites, and ticks.

-This is because dogs can carry zoonotic diseases, which are health concerns that can be passed from animals to humans.
-Some zoonotic illnesses are asymptomatic in dogs, so you’ll have no reason to suspect that the animal is placing you in harm’s way.
+Dogs can carry zoonotic diseases, which can be passed from animals to humans.
+Some diseases are asymptomatic in dogs, so you’ll have no reason to suspect it’s putting you in harm’s way.